monome/docs/norns/help/hardware.md

 The norns screen is a Newhaven Display 2.7" Graphic OLED Module with Molex Connector.
 Every standard norns comes built with the white model (`NHD-2.7-12864WDW3-M`), though it may be swapped out for yellow (`NHD-2.7-12864WDY3-M`).
 Either can be ordered online from many electronic component distributors.

+The ribbon is Molex part 0151670359.
+If replacing the screen we'd suggest replacing the ribbon as well.

 When installing, be sure to handle from the sides -- wiping away debris or oil from the viewing area can cause damage, even with a microfiber cloth.
 For the least amount of frustration, also be sure to have an air blower nearby -- dust can quickly accumulate in this process, which is easiest to remove with a quick shot of concentrated air.

 ### wifi nub